What is Base64 Converter – Encode and Decode?

 YWRtaW46bXlwYXNzd29yZDEyMw==

-Scenario 03Convert Base64 back to readable text
+Scenario 03Turn a Base64 string back into readable text.

 VGhhbmtzIGZvciBjaGVja2luZyB0aGlzIG91dCE=